GuillaumePtj/BOB/README.md

 - In the main function : We split the data written in the array
 - Send the data to the motors

+The datas received are : motor number, wanted angle, direction and speed.
+The wrist and the gripper are controlled with servo motors.
+Shoulder and elbow are controlled by stepper motors.
+When the robot is initialized, the servomotors move to their "central" position and their LEDs are green.
+After a short time they turn purple and the robot is ready to receive instructions.

+Direction control :

 -----
 ### Matrix system